New 4,000-bed coronavirus field hospital opens in London

 "In these troubled times, with this invisible killer stalking the whole world, the fact that in this country we have the NHS is even more valuable than before," he said.

-Temporary hospitals are also being built in exhibition centres in the cities of Birmingham and Manchester, with capacity of up to 3,000 beds between them.

-A third is under construction in Glasgow and plans are also in place to build two more in Bristol, in western England, and the northern city of Harrogate offering 1,500 beds.

-NHS England chief executive Simon Stevens said he hoped the extra two sites would not be needed.
+NHS England chief executive Simon Stevens said he hoped the extra sites would not be needed.

 "That will partly depend on continuing public support for measures to reduce growth in the infection rate by staying at home to save lives," he said in a statement.